Lucas04-nhr/HUST-China_2024/wiki/protocol.md

 #### Measurement of *P. putida* KT2440 growth curve

-1. Inoculate *P. putida* in 100 mL of M9 medium with terephthalic acid as the carbon source, Cultivate at 30°C.
+1. Inoculate *P. putida* in 100 mL of M9 medium with terephthalic acid as the carbon source, Cultivate at 30 °C.
 2. Transfer 3 mL of *E. coli* BL21 from the culture medium to an EP tube every 24 hours.
 3. Measure the absorbance at $\mathrm{OD_{600}}$.
 4. Measure the absorbance at $\mathrm{OD_{600}}$.